Flugplatz/blog/content/posts/btree_orderbook.md

 ---
-title: "Is the BTree an efficient structure to model an orderbook?"
+title: "Is the BTree an efficient structure to model an order book?"
 date: 2023-12-20T13:29:35Z
 draft: false
 toc: false